 Sports energy drinks are broken down into three different types depending on their concentration compared to the human body, or tonicity to give it a technical name.

 Each drink has different benefits to support your training.
-Here’s the gen on what to use when and why.
+Here’s what to use, when and why.

 Best for: Rapid rehydration

-When to use: Pre-hydration, on shorter workouts, on long rides, in hot weather; when you need a drink to rehydrate quickly & effectively.
+When to use: Pre-hydration, on shorter workouts, on long rides, in hot weather; when you need a drink to rehydrate quickly and effectively.

-Hypotonic drinks have a lower concentration of carbohydrates (<5%) and salt than blood.
+Hypotonic means it has a lower concentration of solutes than another solution.
+For example, hypotonic drinks have a lower concentration of carbohydrates (<5%) and salt than blood.
 This means they are absorbed into the bloodstream at a faster rate for quick hydration and electrolyte release.

 How do hypotonic sports drinks work?